![]() |

 Where:

-AnalysisAnalysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement.
+AnalysisAnalysis of the result is by comparing it with previous tests' results.
+It is expected that the analysis would indicate an improvement with appropriate training between each test.
 Target GroupThis test is suitable for sedentary individuals but not for individuals where the test would be contraindicated.
 ReliabilityTest reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
-ValidityTest validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
-For an assessment of your Vo2max see the VO2max normative data tables.
+The following link provides various factors influencing the results and test reliability.
+ValidityTest validity refers to how the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's physical development.
+For assessing your VO2 max, see the VO2 max normative data tables.
 Advantages

 Disadvantages